Troubleshoot AEM desktop app v1.x

 desktop app includes the following components:

-- The Desktop application : Mounts/unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.
+- The desktop application : The application mounts or unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.

 - Operating system WebDAV/SMB client : Handles communication between Windows Explorer/Finder and desktop app.
 If a file is retrieved, created, modified, deleted, moved, or copied, the operating system (OS) WebDAV/SMB client communicates this operation to desktop app.
 After receiving the communication, desktop app translates it into native AEM remote API calls.
 For example, if a user creates a file in the mounted directory, the WebDAV/SMB client initiates a request, which the desktop app translates into an HTTP request that creates the file in DAM.
 The WebDAV/SMB client is a built-in component of the OS.
 It is not affiliated with desktop app, AEM, or Adobe in any way.